MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-rm-web-app-deployment-v4.md

 **`enableXmlTransform`** - **XML transformation**<br>
 Input alias: `XmlTransformation`. `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 The config transforms will be run for `*.Release.config` and `*.<EnvironmentName>.config` on the `*.config file`.
 Configuration transformations run before variable substitution.
-XML transformations are supported only for the Windows platform.
-[Learn more](/azure/devops/pipelines/tasks/transforms-variable-substitution#xml-transformation).
+[XML transformations](/azure/devops/pipelines/tasks/transforms-variable-substitution#xml-transformation) are supported only for the Windows platform.
 <!-- :::editable-content-end::: -->
 <br>